EchoAppsTeam/EchoHTMLEmbed/README.md

 # Demo

-You can see the demo page of Echo HTML Embed App app [here](http://echoappsteam.github.io/EchoHTMLEmbed/).
+You can see the demo page of Echo Code app [here](http://echoappsteam.github.io/EchoHTMLEmbed/).